sumithatharakan/hdlcoder-support-package-for-nifpga-hardware/README.md

 ### Install HDL Coder Support Package for NI FPGA Hardware

 1. Open the MATLAB Add-On Explorer.
-1. Use the search bar to find **HDL Coder Support Package for NI FPGA Hardware**
+2. Use the search bar to find **HDL Coder Support Package for NI FPGA Hardware**
-1. Install the add-on.
+3. Install the add-on.
-1. Restart MATLAB.
+4. Restart MATLAB.
+5. If using HDLCoder 25.8 or above, run `dotnetenv("core")` to set the environment to .NET Core.

 ### Compile Server Considerations